 The correct ergonomic chair, desk and monitor height for office work

-If you work at a desk doing ‘normal’ or ‘standard’ office work like writing or working on a computer, then the following guidelines are applicable for setting the correct ergonomic height for your office chair, desk and monitor.
+If you use a desk chair doing ‘normal’ or ‘standard’ office work like writing or working on a computer, then the following guidelines are applicable for setting the correct ergonomic height for your office chair, desk and monitor.

-Every person is unique and the height ranges shown in the table below should serve as a starting point.
-Why is a fully adjustable office chair so important?
+Every person is unique and the height ranges shown in the tables below should serve as a guide or starting point.

 |Your height with shoes (cm)||Desk height -seated (cm)||Chair seat height (cm)||Monitor height – seated (cm)||Desk height – standing (cm)||Monitor height – standing (cm)|